-The 2020 QEM report contained 11 recommendations for improving student outcomes in addition to fully funding the QEM.
+The 2020 QEM report contained 11 recommendations for improving student outcomes in addition to fully funding the QEM.6

 - Oregon should make educational equity and eliminating gaps in opportunity and achievement its primary education goals.
 The QEC found that inadequate educational opportunities for students of color, English learners, students with disabilities, and students from low-income families will disadvantage them throughout their lives. - 2.
 Oregon should focus its educational improvement efforts on system and process improvement.
 The QEC found that relying on discrete programs, activities, and interventions will treat only the symptoms not the root causes of the education system's inadequacies. - 3.
 Short-term recommendations: - a.
 Continue implementing the Student Success Act: The QEC recommends that Oregon continue implementing the aspects of the Student Success Act that build capacity for system reform. - b.
 Develop plans to assist students who were the most adversely affected by school closures: The QEC found that the coronavirus pandemic exacerbated inequities in student opportunities. - 4.
 Long-term recommendations: - a.
 Institutionalize equity-based practices within schools: The QEC recommends schools create more welcoming environments and take actions to reduce disparities in student outcomes. - b.
 Increase equal opportunity and access to high-quality early learning programs: The QEC recommends increased access to developmentally appropriate, culturally specific, and inclusive early learning programs. - c.
 Pay attention to social and emotional learning: The QEC found that children need to develop social and emotional skills to be effective learners. - d.
-Build community partnerships: The QEC recommends that schools and districts turn to community-based nonprofits and social service agencies to deliver key services when the school or district is unable.
+Build community partnerships: The QEC recommends that schools and districts turn to community-based nonprofits and social service agencies to deliver key services when the school or district is unable. - e.
+Build systems designed to continuously improve: The QEC recommends that district leaders acknowledge, measure, and evaluate how student needs differ across schools, and that the focus for change must be on school-level processes, tailored to the specific needs of each school. - f.
+Distribute resources to individual schools based on measures of student need: The QEC recommends that districts account for variations in need among their schools when distributing resources to their schools.

-&lt;sup>5 Quality Education Commission, Quality Education Model, 61-63 (2016).
+5 Quality Education Commission, Quality Education Model, 61-63 (2016).

-&lt;sup>6 Quality Education Commission, Quality Education Model Final Report, 11 (2018).
+6 Quality Education Commission, Quality Education Model Final Report, 11 (2018).